 Author Names: Alexandra Duncan, Tiffany Cook, Jaideep Talwalkar

-Clinical Skills Education Title: Bimanual, Rectovaginal, and Pelvic Exam conclusion of the Non-Pregnant Patient
+Clinical Skills Education Title: Bimanual and Rectovaginal Exam of the Non-Pregnant Patient

 Overview

 A bimanual exam is a thorough check of a patient’s cervix, uterus, and ovaries (Figure 1).
 It can tell an experienced provider a great deal, as it may lead to the discovery of abnormalities, such as cysts, fibroids, or malignancies, but it’s useful even in the absence of such findings, as it allows the practitioner to establish an understanding of the patient’s anatomy for future use.